 Erika Wassall, the Jersey Farm Scribe here with an easy French bread recipe you are sure to love.
 If you’ve never made bread before, it is OK.
 Just pick up a packet of yeast at the store and give this a try!
 French bread is great with ANY dinner, and especially perfect for sopping up soups or sauces.
 With no mixer or fancy equipment involve, this is a stress-free, easy French bread recipe that anyone can make with an impressive outcome, to say the least.
+Keep reading to discover the foolproof techniques and tips for baking delicious homemade French bread.
+From mixing the dough to baking to perfection, this guide has got you covered.

 The Best French Bread Only Needs 5 Ingredients!